0x4447-office/0x4447_webpage_consulting/_posts/2020-10-17-how-to-hire-the-technical-team.md

 # How to start with the right team

 If you have not yet start to put together a team, this section is for you.
 Here I want to give you a good frame of reference on how to look for technical people, while having little-to-no technical skills yourself.
-I believe that asking very technical question dose not allow you to find the best talent.
+I believe that asking very technical questions does not allow you to find the best talent.
 For example, a law company won't ask a candidate if they memorized all the law books; they want to find out what type of person is in front of them.
 Just because you memorized paragraph 8 doesn't mean you are a good lawyer.
 The same analogy can be used in the technology world.
 Just because you know a "if()" statement or a function, doesn't make you a good developer - you just know how to code, and that is just a skill.

 ## What to focus on